kikohernandez92/payGOBackendTest/README.md

 **You may run the project locally or within containers**

 * LocalPreparation.sh if you intend to run the apps locally
-* Preparation.sh if you intend to dockerize the apps
+* Preparation.sh if you intend to dockerize the apps -- "execute" file is only for dockerized solutions

 ## What's working